About Marlborough

 The Marlborough Public Library provides access to various public records resources including online databases, historical archives, and government document collections.
 Library patrons can access property records, court records, and genealogy resources through the library's reference section.
 The Hartford County library system may offer additional branches and digital resources.
 Contact the library directly for hours, available databases, and research assistance.

-Fingerprinting services for Marlborough, Connecticut residents are available through the local police department and authorized third-party providers in Hartford County.
+Fingerprinting services for Marlborough, Connecticut residents are available through local police (where present) and authorized third-party providers in Hartford County.
 Fingerprinting is commonly required for background checks, professional licensing, employment screening, and immigration applications.
-Contact the Marlborough Police Department or the Hartford County Sheriff's Office for scheduling, fees, and required documentation.
-The Connecticut Department of Justice or state police may also process fingerprint-based background checks.
+Contact local police (where present) or the Hartford County Sheriff's Office for scheduling, fees, and required documentation.
+The Connecticut Attorney General or state police may also process fingerprint-based background checks.

-Property records for Marlborough, Connecticut are maintained by the Hartford County Assessor's Office and the Hartford County Clerk and Recorder.
+Property records for Marlborough, Connecticut are maintained by the Hartford Town Assessor's Office and the Hartford County Town Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Hartford County, including parcels in Marlborough.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Hartford County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
+The Hartford County Town Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Connecticut counties provide online property record searches through their county websites.
-For in-person requests, visit the Hartford County offices at the county courthouse.
 The Hartford County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Marlborough, Connecticut residents are available through both county and state offices.
 The Connecticut Department of Public Health, Vital Records, located in Hartford, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Connecticut.
 Orders can be placed online, by mail, or in person.
 Locally, the Hartford County Clerk's office issues marriage licenses and maintains marriage records for Hartford County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.